-We've tested a number of Tucson models, including a base-spec and flagship hybrid, as well as the mild-hybrid option in the engine range.
+We've tested a number of Tucson models, including mild, full and plug-in hybrid.
 With a range starting at a lofty £29k and only going north of there, Hyundai's latest Tucson needs to be good to justify its price.

 Hybrid, you say?
 Have they got the date wrong for the combustion engine ban?

 It’s not just hybrid.
-There are four powertrain options at launch, all using the same 1.6-litre turbocharged petrol engine at their heart.
+There are a number of powertrain options at launch, all using the same 1.6-litre turbocharged petrol engine at their heart.
 Base cars run this four-cylinder powerplant with 148bhp, and cost £28,495 – £5k more than the outgoing £23,150 Tucson, mainly because the Mk4 gets more standard equipment.